 While some dogs are true social butterflies that love doggie daycare and dog parks, the majority of dogs aren’t!
 They’re bullies, wallflowers, or just plain awkward.
 There are far less socially tense ways to exercise your dog during the day.

-Some of doggie daycare alternatives out there are:
+Some of dog park alternatives and doggie daycare alternatives out there are:

 - Rover or Wag sitters.
 Many Rover or Wag sitters will watch your dog in their home while they work from home.
 This is a great option for dogs that don’t thrive socially at daycare.
 Dogs that are nervous, aggressive, or just plain socially awkward will love this compromise!